MattiNieminen/dots/README.md

 # Dots

-Dotfiles and instructions for setting up Ubuntu for development
+Dotfiles and instructions for setting up Ubuntu for development.
+The core idea is to install only the necessary stuff to host, and put everything else inside Docker.

 ## Installing Ubuntu

 Download desktop version and create a USB stick with dd.
 When installing, choose

  * Minimal Installation
  * Download updates while installing Ubuntu